caish-cloud/react-cookies-consent/README.md

 The best place to put this is at the root of your project, such as your providers file, `App.js`, or `layout.js` (for Next.js developers).
 This is because we want this alert to display on any page the user navigates to if not the home page.

 #### Light Theme

+This is the default theme for the component and does not require any additional configuration.

 <div style="display: flex; flex: 1; justify-content: center">
   <img src="https://github.com/caish-cloud/react-cookies-consent/assets/134313463/7bfdbb7a-2e37-4e76-bf1a-b9e8e7f16bac" style="border-radius: 6px" />